 Travel to and from an agency or event under this program will be at the lowest possible expense.
 If travelers use personal vehicle they will be reimbursed at the current state rate for total mileage.
-Airfare and car rental must be approved in advance by the ALEAP Program Director.

 Lodging

 Every effort should be made to select lodging at the current state rate.
 Anticipated lodging rates at more than state rate must have prior approval of the ALEAP Program Director.
 Receipts for lodging must be submitted.
 The program will not reimburse exceptional expenses such as in room movies.